michaeltoohig/bilolok/README.md

   - [ ] Blacklist tokens
   - [ ] Add iat to JWT
 - [ ] Update emails to more professional standard (maybe use mjml)
-- [ ] On map zoomed out show areas instead of markers
+- [x] On map zoomed out show areas instead of markers
-  - [ ] Show chief of area based on check-ins
 - [ ] User actions table
   - [ ] Add `last_seen` or similar to users table
 - [ ] Push Notifications - Experimental setup